HenestrosaDev/ios-interview-questions/README.md

 	Here are some usage examples:

 	1. **Payment methods**: When building a checkout system, users may pay in different ways.
 With this enum, each payment method can carry the relevant data needed to process that specific method: card details for credit cards, a token for Apple Pay, and no data for cash.
-This allows your payment processing logic to pattern-match on the payment type and handle each accordingly, without risking mismatched data.
+This allows the payment processing logic to pattern-match on the payment type and handle each accordingly, without risking mismatched data.

 		```swift
 		enum PaymentMethod {